List of Rolling Stones band members: History

 In May 1963, the Rolling Stones signed Andrew Loog Oldham as their manager.
 Stewart left the official line-up, due to not matching the band's image, "being too old" and six being too many members.
 Stewart remained the road manager and touring keyboardist.
 This line-up remained stable until June 1969, when Jones was fired due to his heavy drug use which limited his contributions in the studio and made him unable to obtain a US visa for touring, On 3 July 1969, less than a month later, Jones drowned under mysterious circumstances in the swimming pool at his home, Cotchford Farm, in Hartfield, East Sussex.
 The band auditioned several guitarists, including Paul Kossoff, as a replacement for Jones, before settling on Mick Taylor, who was recommended to Jagger by John Mayall.

 The Rolling Stones were scheduled to play at a free concert for Blackhill Enterprises in London's Hyde Park, two days after Jones' death; they decided to go ahead with the show as a tribute to him.
 This was Taylor's first live performance with the band.
 Taylor's first album with the band was Let It Bleed in late 1969, with posthumous contributions from Jones.

 For the band's 1970 European Tour, they were joined by Bobby Keys on saxophone and Jim Price on trumpet and trombone.
 For their 1971 UK tour they were joined by pianist Nicky Hopkins, who took over duties from Stewart temporarily, though he later returned for the bands 1972 American tour, playing on select songs.
 After the band's Pacific tour 1973, Price and Hopkins departed the touring band.
 For the European tour, the band was joined by Steve Madaio on trumpet and flugelhorn, Billy Preston on keyboards and vocals, Trevor Lawrence on saxophone.
 Manuel Kellough (percussion) and Marshall Chess (trumpet) also joined the band for certain dates.
 Keys departed on 30 September 1973, to clean up from drink and drugs.
 This tour was also the last for Taylor before he quit at the end of 1974, due to him not feeling like he fit in.

-The band auditioned several guitarists to replace Taylor, including Peter Frampton, Jeff Beck, Robert A. Johnson, Shuggie Otis and Rory Gallagher.
+The band auditioned several guitarists to replace Taylor, including Peter Frampton, Jeff Beck, Steve Marriott, Robert A. Johnson, Shuggie Otis and Rory Gallagher.
 Black and Blue session contributors Wayne Perkins and Harvey Mandel also auditioned but were not successful.
 The band later settled on Ronnie Wood.
 For the band's Tour of the Americas '75, they were joined by the returning Preston and Stewart alongside percussionist Ollie E. Brown, These musicians also joined the band for their Tour of Europe '76.